 It is surprising how much time you can save by having a clear objective of how you wish to promote and sell your work.

-If you are a young talented artist and have no idea about the fundamentals of marketing principles, then I do suggest looking them up.
+If you are a young talented artist and have no idea about the fundamentals of marketing principles, then I suggest looking them up.
 It is always helpful to understand the corporate jargon.
 Let’s face it you will have to promote yourself.

-By reducing the trial and error process that many artists go through.
+By reducing the trial-and-error process that many artists go through.
 You will open up more time to focus on producing excellent art.

 So for this, I recommend doing a bit of research about your own particular niche market before you jump in headfirst.

 Every artist who is serious about making a fulltime living of their art needs to ask the hard questions.

 Does your work stand out in a crowd amongst other art in your particular niche?
 And are your potential followers and buyers seeing enough of your work?

 Here are five things you can try today.
 Let us start finding an audience for your art.

 It does not matter how talented you are in your area of expertise.

 If you are showing your beautiful artwork in the wrong target audience.
 Guess what? your art won’t sell.